Tegatheprogrammer/Chatbot2/README.md

 - **APIs**: TMDB API, RapidAPI Search GPT
 - **Deployment**: Vercel (Frontend & Backend)

-## Local Development Setup
+## How to Set Up and Run the FAZAR Movie Recognition App

-Get the Files
+1. Download the Files
-Download the movie_recognition_app.zip file
+Download the movie_recognition_app.zip file.
-Extract it to a folder on their computer
+Extract it to a folder on your computer.

-Install Python
+3. Install Python
-Download and install Python from python.org
+Download and install Python from python.org.
-Make sure to check "Add Python to PATH" during installation Open Terminal/Command Prompt
+Important: During installation, check "Add Python to PATH" to avoid any issues later.

+5. Open Terminal or Command Prompt
-On Mac: Open Terminal
+Mac: Open Terminal.
-On Windows: Open Command Prompt
+Windows: Open Command Prompt.

-Navigate to the Folder
+7. Navigate to the Extracted Folder
+Run the following command in Terminal or Command Prompt:

 bash
-CopyInsert in Terminal
+Copy
+Edit
 cd path/to/extracted/folder
+(Replace "path/to/extracted/folder" with the actual path where you extracted the files.)

-Install Required Packages
+5. Install Required Packages
+Run the following command to install the necessary dependencies:

 bash
-CopyInsert in Terminal
+Copy
+Edit
 pip install -r requirements.txt
-Create Environment File
+6. Create an Environment File
-Create a new file called .env in the folder
+In the extracted folder, create a new file named .env.
-Add these lines:
-CopyInsert
+Open the file and add the following lines: ini
+Copy
+Edit
 TMDB_API_KEY=b4f009f633383dd06923ff49450c59b1
 RAPIDAPI_KEY=70555fcaffmsh4d70f98f2a5e381p14dacejsnb9c9a49598f3
 RAPIDAPI_HOST=search-gpt.p.rapidapi.com
-Start the Server
+7. Start the Server
+Run the following command:

 bash
-CopyInsert in Terminal
+Copy
+Edit
 python app.py
-Open the App
+8. Open the App
-Open mr.html in a web browser
+Open the mr.html file in your web browser.
 Start searching for movies by describing them!
-Example Searches
+9. Example Searches
+Try searching for movies using descriptions like:
-"A movie about a father looking for his lost son in the ocean with a forgetful fish" "A movie where people enter dreams to plant ideas in someone's mind" "A movie about toys that come to life when humans aren't around" If they run into any issues:
+✅ "A movie about a father looking for his lost son in the ocean with a forgetful fish."
+✅ "A movie where people enter dreams to plant ideas in someone's mind."
+✅ "A movie about toys that come to life when humans aren't around."

+Troubleshooting Tips
+If you run into any issues:
-Make sure Python is installed and in PATH
+✔️ Ensure Python is installed and added to PATH.
-Verify all files are in the same folder
+✔️ Verify that all files are in the same folder.
-Check that the .env file exists and contains the API keys Try a different port number in app.py if port 5002 is in use Restart the computer if the port is still busy
+✔️ Check that the .env file exists and contains the correct API keys.
+✔️ If port 5002 is in use, try changing the port number in app.py.
+✔️ Restart your computer if the port is still busy.

 ## Deployment Instructions